 1 – Aivituvin Cat Run Large Cat Enclosure

 This cat run is great for giving cats plenty of outdoor space to explore.
 It's made of quality wood, so it's durable and looks nice in the garden.
-The size is perfect if you have several cats and the enclosure is secure, so you know your cats are safe.
+The size is perfect for several cats as well as the more active breeds such as the Bengal.